 Employees may opt to take compensatory time instead of overtime pay for hours worked exceeding 40 hours in one week.
 Employees accrue compensatory time at a rate of 1.5 hours per hour worked exceeding 40 hours in one week.
-The maximum amount of compensatory time is 80 hours.
-When an employee reaches this limit, the accrual of additional compensatory time will be suspended until such time as the employee's accrued time falls below the limit.
+There is no maximum on the amount of compensatory time an employee may accrue during the year; however, only 100 hours of compensatory time can carry over to the next year.
 All outstanding comp time is payable upon termination.